shivannis/xandr-docs-public/xandr-docs/articles/invest/managing-notification-recipients.md

 ## Inventory deactivation & toolbar flag notification

-Enter the recipients who should receive a notification when Xandr identifies invalid traffic or toolbar inventory.
+Enter the recipients who should receive a notification when Microsoft Advertising identifies invalid traffic or toolbar inventory.
 The notification will include information about the kind of invalid traffic or what non ad-supported or Owned & Operated domains your tag served on.

 ## Related topic